Guide To Karpenisi – Outdoor Activities & Real Greek Life

 Proussos monastery near Karpenisi town in Evrytania

 It’s impossible to visit Greece without coming across a beautiful old monastery.
-In Karpenisi, take your car and head to the Panagia Prousiotissa Monastery, built in 829.
+In Karpenisi, take your car and head to the Monastery of Panagia Prousiotissa, built in 829.
 This gorgeous building hosts one of the most important monastic communities in Central Greece.

 On the premises, you can visit a cave that kept an icon of the Virgin Mary hidden back in the same year the monastery was built, a time when religious images and icons were banned and destroyed in the Balkans (a movement known as Iconoclasm).